 Diabetes control IS a process, not an isolated action or a prescription from a doctor.
 I see my control (displayed on my CGM monitor) as existing 'in the moment'.
 I'm quick to point out that I don't have a bucket of "diabetes control" that I can dip into and dispense to my patients to live on between their office visits.
 It just doesn't work that way.

 Control is a practicable skill, not and act.
 Dialing up an insulin dose, checking a blood sugar or measuring a portion of food does not mean I'm a well controlled d-patient any more than sawing a piece of wood, hammering a nail, or using power tools makes me a skilled carpenter.

-My personal example makes my point: on a basic insulin schedule consisting of a single evening insulin degludec (Tresiba) dose (14 units) and well considered doses of insulin lispro (Humalog), frequent review and self analysis of my BG patterns, knowledge of the glycemic effects of the meals and snacks I consume, plus my CGM device, I can maintain a mid 5% hemoglobin A1C.
+My personal example makes my point: on a basic insulin schedule consisting of a single evening injected basal insulin and well considered and timed doses of rapid-acting insulin, frequent review and self analysis of my BG patterns, knowledge of the glycemic effects of the meals and snacks I consume, plus my CGM device, I can maintain a mid 5% hemoglobin A1C.